-- Complete the required MyLINC safety training courses BLS025w: Chemical Laboratory Safety Training and Covid 19: Working Safely in U-M Research Labs.
-You have likely already taken this training and if so can download the certificates you’ve previously been granted, then email copies of these along with an image of your Mcard, to Deanna at email@example.com.
+- Complete the required MyLINC safety training courses BLS025w: Chemical Laboratory Safety Training and Covid 19: Working Safely at U-M. You have likely already taken this training and if so can download the certificates you’ve previously been granted, then email copies of these along with an image of your Mcard, to Deanna at email@example.com.

 - After a staff member confirms your FOM account, you can log in and request the seminar Introduction to (MC)² along with relevant technique seminars if you will be using TEM, SEM, FIB, or micro-CT instruments.
 Seminars are requested from the User Home under Available Equipment.
 Links to the material will then be sent to you.

-- After required seminars have been completed, make sure to request training for each instrument you are interested in using through the FOM User Home so that we have a record of your request, then we will reach out to you to schedule a training time.
+- After required seminars have been completed, make sure to request training for each instrument you are interested in using through the FOM User Home so that we have a record of your request, then our staff will reach out to you about next steps or scheduling training.

 Becoming an External User

-An external user is someone who is not directly affiliated with the University of Michigan.
-This status applies to all commercial users, and users from other universities.
+All users from other universities or from industry, government, or non-profit organizations are considered external users.
 External rates are listed at https://mc2.engin.umich.edu/rates.
 Prior to use of Center resources, external users are required to fill out a service agreement and indicate a payment method.
 If you are unsure whether your research can be carried out in our lab, email email@example.com with a brief description of your proposed experiments.
 We will determine if your research can be performed with the equipment available and identify the ideal instrument.

 All steps are required for any external user who will be performing their own work.
 Steps 4 and 5 are not required for service work requesters who will not be working in the lab.

 - Download External Service Agreement and email completed version of the form along with a purchase order (if applicable) to Deanna Wendel.

 - Be sure that the address you supply in the External Service Agreement is your billing address.